tonedefdev/terracreds/README.md

 > Since `Azure Key Vault` doesn't support the period character in a secret name a helper function will replace any periods with dashes so they can be successfully stored.
 This means a `terraform` API token name that would usually be `app.terraform.io` will become `app-terraform-io`

 ### Google Secret Manager
+> New in version `2.1.0`

-In to leverage `terracreds` to manage secrets in `Google Secret Manager` the following block needs to be provided in the configuration file:
+In order to leverage `terracreds` to manage secrets in `Google Secret Manager` the following block needs to be provided in the configuration file:
 ```yaml
 gcp:
   projectId: my-gcp-project